FelixKrueger/Bismark/Docs/README.md

 Before running Bismark we recommend spending some time on quality control of the raw sequence files using [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 FastQC might be able to spot irregularities associated with your BS-Seq file, such as high base calling error rates or contaminating sequences such as PCR primers or Illumina adapters.
 Many sources of error impact detrimentally the alignment efficiencies and/or alignment positions, and thus possibly also affect the methylation calls and conclusions drawn from the experiment.

 If no additional options are specified Bismark will use a set of default values, some of which are:

-### Using Bowtie 1:
-- If no specific path to Bowtie is specified it is assumed that the `bowtie` executable is in the `PATH`
-- Bowtie 1 is run `--best` mode (it is possible but not recommended to turn this off)
-- Standard alignments allow up to 1 mismatch in the seed region (which is defined as the first 28 bp by default).
-These parameters can be modified using the options `-n` and `-l`, respectively.

 ### Using Bowtie 2:
 - Using Bowtie 2 is the default mode